bet4it/hyperpwn/README.md

 ```

 # Notice
+* If you encounter any weird display bugs during using Hyper or hyperpwn, try to downgrade Hyper to [v2.1.2](https://github.com/zeit/hyper/releases/tag/2.1.2).
 * If you want to use hyperpwn on pwndbg, make sure you have installed the git version of pwndbg, or you must backport [this patch](https://github.com/pwndbg/pwndbg/commit/97c5ccb4197e6cb0042740a7bf378d4104a79717.patch).
 * If you want to use hyperpwn on peda, please use [my fork of peda](https://github.com/bet4it/peda).
 * Make sure you have enabled the display of `legend` in the backend (which is the default behavior).